Literary-Insights/blog/src/content/blog/Reality_ - David J. Chalmers.txt-1.md

- Here is a summary of the key points in the Introduction:

 - David Chalmers has been fascinated by virtual worlds since playing text-based games like Colossal Cave Adventure as a child in the 1970s.